 Prep School – Beyond the classroom

 We support the notion that education does not just happen in a classroom.
-Our extensive Extra Curricular timetable and programme of trips away from school help to enrich, diversify and develop our curriculum.
+As a school we are dedicated to providing immersive learning experiences that extend beyond the classroom and our extensive Extra Curricular timetable and Enrichment Programme of trips away from school are key to enriching, diversifying and developing our curriculum.

 The wonderful resource that is Worsley Woods is on our doorstep.
 From the age of 3 we embrace our local environment and encourage our children to appreciate its beauty and wonder.
 As the children develop we gradually widen our pupil’s experiences of the world beyond the classroom through visits to local places of interest.